Mainland Serow Facts: Diet, Size and Range

 The species’ slow reproductive cycle, combined with habitat destruction and high juvenile mortality rates, makes population recovery a significant challenge.

-The Mainland serow is listed as Vulnerable by the IUCN, with population numbers steadily declining due to palm oil deforestation and poaching.
-Conservation efforts are underway in several countries, focusing on protecting key habitats and enforcing anti-poaching laws.
+The Mainland serow is listed as Vulnerable by the IUCN, with population numbers declining due to palm oil deforestation and poaching.
+Conservation efforts for the Mainland serow range are underway in several countries, focusing on protecting key habitats and enforcing anti-poaching laws.
 Protected areas, such as Sumatra’s national parks and wildlife sanctuaries in Thailand, are vital to their survival.

-Extensive deforestation for agriculture, including palm oil plantations, has decimated critical habitats in Southeast Asia.
+Extensive deforestation for agriculture, including palm oil plantations, has decimated Mainland serow range in Southeast Asia.
 Logging and infrastructure projects exacerbate this loss, isolating populations.

 The serow is hunted for its meat, horns, and body parts, which are used in traditional medicine and local rituals.
 Poaching pressure continues to threaten even protected populations.